 MSc Semester 1

-- Register and attend New Graduate Student Orientation - S20 Students are welcome to join the F20 Orientation Session.
-Details to be announced at a later date.
+- Register and attend New Graduate Student Orientation - S20 Students are welcome to join the F20 Orientation Session on Tuesday, September 8th.

-- Student ID Card Centre, Enrolment Services, University Centre Level 3.
+- Obtain Student ID Card from the Student ID Card Centre, Enrolment Services, University Centre Level 3.

 - UNIV*7510*01 Active Full-time Registration or UNIV*7520*01 Active Part-time Registration